PyWavelets/pywt/doc/source/regression/wp.md

 print(wp['aaa'].path)
 ```

-Ups, we have reached the maximum level of decomposition and got an
+Oops, we have reached the maximum level of decomposition and received an `IndexError`:
-{exc}`IndexError`:

 ```{code-cell}
 ---